CAOS-NYU/Dedalusv3_GreeneSingularity/README.md

   python3 -m pip install --no-cache .
 ```

-At this stage we can add more packeges to the Singularity.
+At this stage, we can add more packages to the Singularity.
 For example, we could add [cmocean](https://matplotlib.org/cmocean), a beautiful colormap package to the existing Singularity.
 ```shell
 pip install cmocean
 ```